Discover the Mitchell Scholars Program (2020-2021 Scholars)

 - Business major

-- Deadline is December 1.
+- Application deadline is December 1.

 - Complete an admissions application for the University of South Alabama, and submit it to the Office of Admissions with the $35 non-refundable processing fee.
 Students must indicate on the application that they wish to major in the Mitchell College of Business.